Individual Courses and Comprehensive Study Program

 ESAVS Internal Medicine Study Programs

 ESAVS offers 2 study programs in Internal Medicine, which are similar in content and are equivalent regarding ECTS credits meeting all requirements for the certificate and master degrees in internal medicine.
 Both veterinary study programs on internal medicine are designed for veterinarians who wish to broaden their knowledge in the internal medicine field of companion animals.
-Please note that the two study programs have different structures: one is composed of 6 one-week modules, the other of 3 two-week modules.
+Please note that the two study programs have different structures: one is composed of 3 two-week modules, the other of 6 one-week modules.

 Principal Course Master: Prof Dr. Erik Teske, DECVIM-CA

 Course Masters: Dr. Lisette Overduin, DECVIM-CA; Dr. Hans Kooistra DECVIM-CA; Dr. Christine Piek, DECVIM-CA; Prof. Dr. Edward Hall, DECVIM-CA

 The complete training program consists of three two-week courses (10 days each), during which lectures, demonstrations, case presentations and laboratory studies will be presented.
 The periods of two weeks will be given during three successive years.

 By attending the three modules of the training program listed below, veterinarians can expect to acquire post-academic training in the majority of `disciplines` of internal medicine.

 Some subjects for which a special course is organised will be discussed in short sessions; the other subjects will be discussed more extensively.
 The intensive training will be at an advanced level with major emphasis on case-oriented and problem-solving approaches.
 The aim of the course is to give participants a sufficient level of competence in veterinary internal medicine, allowing them to solve most of their problems in daily practice and to facilitate their collaboration with specialists in referral clinics.